Americans with Disabilities Act Compliance Notice

 ADA & Reasonable Accommodation Coordinator

 801 K Street

 Sacramento, CA 98514

 Within 15 calendar days after receipt of the complaint, the ADA Coordinator or designee will meet with the complainant to discuss the complaint and the possible resolutions.
 Within 15 calendar days of the meeting, the ADA Coordinator or designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the position of DOC and offer options for resolution of the complaint.

-If the response by the DOC's ADA Coordinator does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days with the Director or his/her designee.
+If the response by the DOC's ADA Coordinator does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days with the Director of Conservation or his/her designee.

 Within 15 calendar days of receipt of the appeal, the Director or his/her designee will meet with the complainant to discuss the complaint and possible resolutions.
 Within 15 calendar days after the meeting, the Director or designee will provide a written response of the final resolution of the complaint.